 Now that you've named your Workflow, selected the App Group and the Global Event, it's time to build the workflows.

-For example, if you're building an Onboarding Workflow meant for new users, you would want to set the re-entry limit to 0.
-Alternatively, if you were building an abandoned cart Workflow, you would want to Remove Limit entirely, so that users can qualify for the Workflow whenever they add an item to their cart.
+For example, if you're building an Onboarding Workflow meant for new users, you would want to set the entry limit to Only 1 time.
+Alternatively, if you were building an abandoned cart Workflow, you would want select Every time the entry criteria is met, so that users can qualify for the Workflow whenever they add an item to their cart.